 Under our Management Agreement, in return for providing technical, commercial and administrative services, our Manager receives a fixed fee of \$700 per vessel for vessels in our fleet, prorated for the number of calendar days that we own or charter-in each vessel and \$250 per vessel per day, for bareboat charters.
+Such fee is subject to reduction for any compensation and benefits paid by us.
 Our Manager also receives a variable fee of 1.25% on all gross freight, charter hire, ballast bonus and demurrage with respect to each vessel in our fleet.
 Further, our Manager receives an acquisition fee of 1.0% based on the contract price of any vessel bought and a sales fee of 1.0% based on the contract price of any vessel sold by it on our behalf, including each of our contracted newbuilds.
 We also pay our Manager a supervision fee of \$550,000 per newbuild, of which 50% is payable upon the signing of the relevant supervision agreement, and 50% upon successful completion of the sea trials of each newbuild, for the on-premises supervision of all newbuilds we have agreed to acquire pursuant to shipbuilding contracts, memoranda of agreement, or otherwise.
-The management fees were constant for the 2 year initial period of the Management Agreement, which ended on May 29, 2010.
-On May 29, 2010, pursuant to an agreement between us and our Manager, the variable fee on gross freight, charter hire, ballast bonus and demurrage was readjusted to 1.25% from 1.0%.
-On May 29, 2011, the fixed fee per vessel was readjusted to \$700 from \$575 per day, and the supervision fee per newbuild was readjusted to \$550,000 from \$375,000, while all other management fees remained constant.
+The management fees were constant for the 2 year initial period of the Management Agreement, which ended on May 28, 2010.
+On May 29, 2010, pursuant to an agreement between us and our Manager, the variable fee on gross freight, charter hire, ballast bonus and demurrage was adjusted to 1.25% from 1.0%.
+On May 29, 2011, the fixed fee per vessel was adjusted to \$700 from \$575 per day, and the supervision fee per newbuild was adjusted to \$550,000 from \$375,000, while all other management fees remained constant.
 Since then all management fees have remained constant.
+Pursuant to the terms of management agreement, the Manager provides to us executive officers at no cost.
+To the extent that the Manager does not provide executive officers to us but instead such executive officers are employed by us directly, the management fee payable by us to the Manager shall be reduced by an amount equal to the aggregate costs of compensation and benefits and other incidental costs borne by us as a result of such employment.